jan-oratowski/jan-oratowski.github.io/_posts/2023-11-25-proxmox-lxc-converting-from-unprivileged.md

 After that you can start your LXC once again and it should be working fine.

-## What if your container had already some users created?
+## what if your container had already some users created?

 I guess it's still possible to untangle all that mess, but I find it's much faster to just create new privileged LXC and re-install all packages + transfer files from previous installation.